 R. hydrocharoides is endemic to Inyo, Mono and Los Angeles Counties of California.
 There are records from the Owens Valley of Inyo County, Mono County, and WC Los Angeles County.
 This is a perennial herb growing as a wetland emergent, to 5-25 cm, stems erect to prostrate, rooting at nodes.
-Leaves ovate to broad ovate, 0.8-2.7cm l x 0.8-1.9cm w, base round to cordate, green, margin entire to dentate.
+Leaves ovate to broad ovate, 0.8-2.7cm | x 0.8-1.9cm w, base round to cordate, green, margin entire to dentate.
 Flowers solitary on stalks, 1cm across, 5-6 petals yellow.
-Fruit a lenticular achene, 1-1.4mm.
+Fruit a lenticular achene, 1-1.4mm, dispersed by water and seed predators.

-This species has been documented in the Owens Valley since 1941 through the present.
+This species has been documented in Owens Valley since 1941 through the present.
 Inyo County Water Department has documented this species at three rare plant locations.
 The habitat is in creeks and ditches in slow moving water.

-In 2022 R. hydrocharoides was documented at two locations during rare plant surveys.
-It has only been found in three rare plant locations near Independence and Bishop.
-At one of the Bishop locations, plants are found most years from 1995-2022, the other Bishop location plants have been found in the last five years (2018-2022), and at the Independence location, plants have only been found in 2011.
+In 2023 R. hydrocharoides was not documented at any locations during rare plant surveys.
+In the past, it has only been found in three rare plant locations near Independence and Bishop.
+At one of the Bishop locations, plants are found most years from 1995 to present, but in 2023, grazing was heavy here and no plants were found.
+In the other Bishop location, plants have been found since 2018, but this location was not survey due to higherthan-normal water spreading in the area.
+At the Independence location, plants have only been found in 2011, and this location was not surveyed in 2023 due to higher-than-normal water spreading in the area.
 The populations are susceptible to over grazing in the ditches they grow in and may not grow much during years with heavy grazing events.